 Inventory should include:

-- Asset types: operating company, real estate, portfolios, private equity
+Asset types: operating company, real estate, portfolios, private equity

-- Entity wrappers: trusts, LLCs, foundations, family limited partnerships
+Entity wrappers: trusts, LLCs, foundations, family limited partnerships

-- Control rights: voting shares, trustee powers, protector powers
+Control rights: voting shares, trustee powers, protector powers

-- Liquidity timing: tax payments, loan maturities, capital calls
+Liquidity timing: tax payments, loan maturities, capital calls

 A family with “paper wealth” and low liquidity can face forced sales, even when net worth is high.

-Step 3: Quantify risk with stress tests
+Step 3: helps surface risk with stress tests

 This is where legacy planning becomes analytical.
 Scenario design should include both market and human variables.